 The United States produces about 4.2 PWh (1 petawatt is 1x10^15) of electricity every year.
 Per day, that is about 12 TWh.
 Let’s say we wanted to time shift 25% of that energy from one point of the day to another, twice per day.
 For example, your wind farm output might be sagging in the early morning, and your solar output isn’t expected to ramp for another 4 hours or so.
 And then again in the afternoon.

 A single 19 WH 21700 cell is about 70g.
-This means we’d need about 200B cells made per year, and about 15B kg of finished goods.
-Mining has roughly a 50:1 return by weight (gold is 150K:1, copper is 10:1, coal is very close to 1:1), which means you’d need to mine about 700B kg, or 700M tons of earth, to begin the process of making these cells.
+This means we’d need about 150B cells made per year, and about 11B kg of finished goods.
+Mining has roughly a 50:1 return by weight (gold is 150K:1, copper is 10:1, coal is very close to 1:1), which means you’d need to mine about 530M tons of earth, to begin the process of making these cells.
 Mining costs for ore in general are perhaps $10/ton.

-The US mining industry processed 1200M tons of coal last year .So, the mining effort for batteries would be on par with that of coal today.
-And just as we see train cars chugging across the midwest carrying and endless chain of coal, we’d see those same train cars carrying the other raw materials needed to make the cells.
+The US mining industry processed 1200M tons of coal last year.So, the mining effort for batteries would be on par with that of coal today.
+And just as we see train cars chugging across the Midwest carrying an endless chain of coal, we’d see those same train cars carrying the other raw materials needed to make the cells.
 Non-stop.
 24x7.
+Every year.

-If the mining cost is about $7B annually, the selling price of these cells at $100 kWh would be $400B/year.
+If the mining cost is about $5B annually, and the selling price of these cells at $100 kWh would be $287B/year.
 Thus the mining cost would be about 2% of the delivered cell cost.
-Very small.

 For comparison, hydro storage would be similarly challenging.
 Hoover Dam produces about 4 TWh of energy each year.
 We’d need 365 strategically located Hoover Dams to time-shift the energy target above.
 That has a much smaller chance of happening than a lot of Gigafactories.

-The summary is this: Time-shfiting energy would require a massive undertaking.
+Time-shifting energy via batteries would be a massive undertaking.
 It’s doable, but it’s not something that could be started anytime soon.
 Just the mining aspect alone would prompt decades of fights in the court.
 That battle has already begun.

 A final thought: The US drives about 3T miles per year.
 At 300 wh/mile, that’s another 900 TWh of electricity needed, or about 20% of our current consumption.
 In other words, the demand side will be going up a fair bit over the next decade or two.